DalCSS/BluenoseTutorial/README.md

 ## TODO

-* Windows Shell access pictures and general update to instructions.
 * Windows File Access to be switched over to filezilla, and pictures
 * Windows File Access through labs with pictures.
 * Homepage to give instructions on how to get a csid